 Here’s a quick list of features you should assess before deciding on the best backpacking cot for you.

-Depending on where you plan on backpacking and the distance it would take to get there, you’d want your cot to be as light as possible.
+Depending on where you plan on backpacking and the distance it would take to get there, you’ll want your camp cot to be as light as possible.
+We're definitely not talking your typical camp beds here.
+They need to be portable.

 You’ll also have to consider if it will be warm and comfortable enough without a sleeping pad, as if you take one with you, it’ll make your pack heavier.

-Cots that weigh up to 5 pounds are normally designed for backcountry backpacking, while the cots made with steel frames and weigh between 14 and 40 pounds are normally used for car or RV camping.
+Cots that weigh up to 5 pounds are normally designed for backcountry backpacking, while the camping cots made with steel frames and weigh between 14 and 40 pounds are probably better described as camp beds and are normally used for car camping or RV camping.

 Size is everything when you need to pack essentials into your backpack.